alpiepho/coursera_go_classes/alpiepho/Course3/week1/Quiz.md

 When tasks execute in parallel, only the delay of the slowest task matters.

-One task can execute while another task is waiting on something.
+X - One task can execute while another task is waiting on something.

 The concurrent execution time of two tasks is less than the sum of their sequential execution times.